 An ultra-luxe haven for adults in the stunning Mamanuca archipelago, Likuliku Lagoon Resort mimics a traditional Fijian village on a palm-fringed crescent of beach.
 Deluxe overwater bures have glass floor panels revealing the marine life below, while you can toast the sunset with a passionfruit Bellini at the button-cute Masima Bar at the end of its own jetty.

 Experience Fiji’s ultimate moments with the Qantas American Express Ultimate Card.
-Receive 55,000 bonus Qantas Points when you apply online, are approved, and spend $3,000 on your new Card within the first 3 months.
-Offer available to new Card Members only.
-New Card Members only.
+Earn 100,000 bonus Qantas Points1 when you apply online by 2 April 2024, are approved, and spend $3,000 on eligible purchases on your new Qantas American Express Ultimate Card within the first 3 months.
+T&Cs apply.
+Available to new American Express Card Members only.
 Learn more.
-T&Cs apply."

 Cards are offered, issued, and administered by American Express Australia Limited ABN 92 108 952 085, Australian Credit Licence No. 291313.
 American Express income and credit approval criteria applies.